Concussion and Traumatic Brain Injury

 Pediatric care: Services for children include an advanced Pediatric Intensive Care Unit, a program specifically for children recovering from a serious illness or injury, and a “quick brain” MRI to quickly check for brain injury.

-Neurocritical care: Our Neurosciences Intensive Care Unit is the first in Oregon with 24/7 care from neurointensivists, physician assistants and nurse practitioners.
+Neurocritical care: Our Neurosciences Intensive Care Unit is the first in Oregon with 24/7 care from neurointensivists, physician associates and nurse practitioners.
 The unit also includes continuous monitoring and immediate access to advanced imaging.

 Top trauma center: OHSU and Doernbecher provide the highest level of trauma care: OHSU is a Level 1 trauma center, and Doernbecher is a Level 1 Pediatric Trauma Center and a Level 1 Site for Children’s Surgery.